schlick7/LuteForMobile/docs/stuff.md

 - Add a settings toggle to "Always Refresh for Book Details" default to on.
 Then we need to hook up the code so that it always triggers that bookstats500pagesample

 # Terms Screen
-- Default to currentbook language.
-Used to do this?
+-

 # Statistics Screen
-- Default language to that of currentbook
+- In the stats screen we should make the drop down Default language to that of currentbook (similar to what we do in termscreen i think)

 # Help Screen
 -